MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2s-quick-start.md

 ## Start Surface Hub 2S

 1. Insert the power cable into the back of the device and plug it into a power outlet.
 Run the cable through any cable guides on your mounting solution and remove the screen clang.
-2. To begin, press the power button on the bottom right.
+2. Press the power button on the bottom right.

 ![* Keypad showing source, volume and power buttons*.](images/sh2-keypad.png) <br>